How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 After enjoying your mid-morning snack, head to Charleston City Market, which is one of the oldest public markets in the country!
 The market is free to visit, but of course getting a souvenir will cost money.

 Charleston is one of the few cities I’ve been to that offers public transportation for absolutely free!
-It’s a great way to get around the city and save a good chunk of change!
-However, be mindful of traffic which may slow the bus down and take you longer to get to your destination compared to walking.
+It’s a great way to get around the city and save a good chunk of change.

 The free shuttle bus system is called DASH and has 3 routes that cover the majority of downtown Charleston.
 Just make sure that you take one of the DASH shuttle routes and not one of the other CARTA buses, which do cost money.